Learn

 Professional development programs

-The Learning Health System Academy is our flagship professional development program.
+• The Learning Health System Academy is our flagship professional development program.
 Over the course of a year, Academy Fellows gain skills in using routinely collected clinical data to generate new knowledge, and in designing and implementing digital solutions to real clinical problems.
 Fellows work in learning communities that include technical experts and mentors, extending their ability to be future leaders in the digital transformation of healthcare.
 Applicants need endorsement from their employing organisation to undertake a 12 month program comprising of 8 weeks of course-work and an 8-month workplace-based project.

-Our Learning Health System program is also offered as a 12-week online professional development course, Applied Learning Health System short course, without a workplace-based project component, twice each year.
-Our programs are certified by CHIA for 20 CPD points.
+• Our Learning Health System program is also offered as a 12-week online professional development course, Applied Learning Health System short course, without a workplace-based project component, twice each year.
+The Learning Health System curriculum is customisable on demand, for delivery online or in healthcare workplaces.

 Entry-to-practice degrees for healthcare professionals